yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-sep-2020/index.md

 `VK_KHR_timeline_semaphore` is a very recent Vulkan extension only supported by *desktop or laptop* GPUs.
 [Adding support for it on yuzu](https://github.com/yuzu-emu/yuzu/pull/4674) helps simplify the code a lot, should improve VRAM use in a small amount, and it will pave the way for more important changes coming to our Vulkan implementation later on.
 Thank you [Rodrigo](https://github.com/ReinUsesLisp) for its addition!
 The end result should be transparent for the user.

+A missing feature in the input rewrite was the ability to merge two separate single left and right joycons into a single dual joycon, a function `Super Mario Odyssey` needs.
+[Morph](https://github.com/Morph1984) [implemented `MergeSingleJoyasDualJoy`](https://github.com/yuzu-emu/yuzu/pull/4629), so this is no longer a problem for Mario.

 A small PSA for our Linux users, the [Qt requirement has been raised to `Qt 5.12.8`](https://github.com/yuzu-emu/yuzu/pull/4638) now.
 Thanks [Morph](https://github.com/Morph1984) for the update!

 Some users have been reporting input latency, so [Tobi](https://github.com/FearlessTobi) decided to [test some changes](https://github.com/yuzu-emu/yuzu/pull/4643) and see if the situation improves.
 To further help on this issue if you experience it, be sure to enable `Radeon Anti-Lag` or `Nvidia Ultra-Low Latency` in your respective driver control panel.